bigrewal/code-sense/README.md

 This demonstrates a significant advantage in real-world scenarios where documentation is sparse, outdated, or absent — a common situation in large production codebases.

-We believe this is a meaningful step toward more robust, doc-independent repository-level code understanding, and plan to evaluate further on benchmarks like SWE-QA in pure code-only mode.
+I believe this is a meaningful step toward more robust, doc-independent repository-level code understanding, and plan to evaluate further on benchmarks like SWE-QA in pure code-only mode.

 ---

 ## Limitations (current)

-* **Compression loss**: summaries can omit critical edge-case behavior.
-* **Framework “magic”**: plugin/registry systems can require additional heuristics (imports, decorators, dynamic dispatch).
-* **Evidence pointers**: answers are stronger when they include file/symbol evidence; this is still being improved.
-* **Taxonomy slicing**: SWE-QA question types (What/Why/Where/How) aren’t always present in scorer outputs; slicing requires joining metadata.
+* **Language support**: CodeSense currently supports Scala, Java, Python, and Rust.
+Support for additional languages is planned as the ingestion and analysis pipeline is extended.
+* **Tool use**: To further enhance accuracy of the answers, Grok should use file tools which will help it navigate the code base to answer the question.

 ---